 The frame format of the WUR Vendor Specific frame is as defined in Figure 9-747a (WUR frame format).

-The Frame Control field is as defined in 9.10.2.1.1 (Frame Control field) with the Length Present subfield set to 1 if the Frame Body field is present and the Length Present subfield set to 0 otherwise.
+The Frame Control field is as defined in 9.10.2.1.1 (Frame Control field).

 The Protected subfield in the Frame Control field contains vendor specific information that is out of scope of the standard.